 Results:

-Secured 100% internal funding for a net-new practice
+Secured full internal funding for a net-new practice after several months and a pilot proposal

-Delivered 33 Buyer Impact analyses in 90 days
+Delivered 33 Buyer Impact Analyses in 90 days following launch

 Revived a major account dormant for five years